lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## issues of copyright and fair-use on various levels of project, coordinated-decision-making, and the use of STEM processes therein.

+## Access: Whitelisting and Blacklisting (e.g. network access)
-## could some form of white-listing alleviate ddos attack surface?
+- Could some form of white-listing alleviate ddos attack surface?

 ## Election Data & RAG: